 What Happens to My Baby If I Have COVID-19?

-To date, there’s no evidence that babies can contract COVID-19 from their mothers during birth.
-Dr. Elizabeth Livingston, MD, a perinatologist at Duke, said that if you choose to keep your baby in your room, your care team will guide you on best practices including:
+To date, there’s no evidence that babies contract COVID-19 from their mothers during birth.
+If you choose to keep your baby in your room, Dr. Elizabeth Livingston, MD, a perinatologist at Duke, said your care team will guide you on best practices including:

-- Keeping your sleeping baby in a bassinet six feet from your bed
+- How to keep your sleeping baby in a bassinet six feet from your bed

-- Practicing good hand hygiene by washing your hands and using hand sanitizer
+- Learning to practice good hand hygiene by washing your hands and using hand sanitizer

-- Wearing a mask and cleaning your hands and when holding or breastfeeding your baby
+- Why it's important to wear a mask and keep your hands clean when holding or breastfeeding your baby

 Can My Baby Get COVID-19 from Breastfeeding?